theobald-software/kb.theobald-software.github.io/content/_xtract-is/uploading-cats-data-by-using-xtract-is-bapi.md

 **Step 4: Execute the application**

-Now, the design is finished and lets us execute the application.
+Now that the design is finished let us execute the application.

 The output will be as follows.
 ![CATS-Bapi_13](/img/contents/xis/CATS-Bapi_13.jpg){:class="img-responsive"}